adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ```

 NOTE: the reason why we used `local/easy-samba:latest` instead of `adevur/easy-samba:latest` is because we're going
 to automatize updates of `easy-samba`, building it locally.
-This procedure is described further down.
+This procedure is described in [section `automatizing easy-samba updates` of `advanced use` chapter](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#automatizing-easy-samba-updates).

-NOTE 2: `--network` parameter can be modified.
-Make sure not to include `-d` and `--restart always` parameters,
-that would break our `systemd` service functionality.
+NOTE 2: all parameters of `docker run` can be customized.
+Just take care of two things: parameters `-d` and `--restart always` must not be included in `docker run` command, since they would break our `systemd` service functionality.

 3) With `nano /easy-samba/stop.sh` let's instead create the script for stopping `easy-samba`:
 ```sh